vkolupaev/vkolupaev/README.md

 👋 Hi, I am [@ViacheslavKolupaev](https://t.me/vkolupaev/).

 ## 🧔 Who am I
-I am a **Software Engineer (Python, back end)**.
-I specialize in projects at the intersection of Software Engineering, Data Science, and DevOps.
+I am an **MLOps Engineer**.
+I specialize in tasks at the intersection of ML Engineering, DevOps/MLOps, and SRE.
+I focus on engineering rather than ML itself.
+I don't train models.
+I ensure that ML projects reach the production environment and operate stably within it.

-I enjoy building tools and systems that make it easy for software development and delivery of code to production.

-I love ❤️ programming since school.

-On my personal site ([https://vkolupaev.com/](https://vkolupaev.com/)) you can read about:
-1. 🛠 my tech stack;
-2. 👍 which companies and projects are attractive to me;
-3. ⛔️ and which ones are not.
+With a T-shaped skill set, I am capable of solving complex and intricate engineering tasks at the crossroads of different disciplines.

+I possess the necessary technologies and skills, articulate my thoughts clearly, and prioritize what is important for achieving goals.
+I take initiative and lead others.

+I can design a system and make it work with what is available, minimizing additional resource expenditures.
+People come to me when they want results: in practice, not just in presentations and Confluence pages.

+I am constantly learning, purposefully and according to plan.

+Read more about me on my personal website: ([https://vkolupaev.com/](https://vkolupaev.com/?utm_source=github&utm_medium=link&utm_campaign=profile)).

 Please feel free to write to me 👇